PufferFinance/website-docs/docs/registration.md

 ## Batch Registering Validators Using Gnosis SAFE
 A similar flow exists for operators that use [SAFE](https://app.safe.global).
 The process involves running a convenience script to generate the inputs, then executing a single SAFE transaction to batch register validator keys.

-**Prereq**: Make sure the SAFE multisig wallet is funded with sufficient VTs, pufETH, and ETH to cover gas.
+**Prereq**: Make sure the SAFE multisig wallet is funded with sufficient VTs and pufETH.

 1. Clone the puffer-contracts repo:
 > ```